 Plane Travel with Baby: Carry-On Luggage Items

-Since Dylan was born in a different country then we lived in at the time, we had to pack for his first trip before he was born.
-Which, naturally, was daunting and while we were missing some things on our first flight it definitely taught me how little you actually need when you’re flying with a newborn.
+Since Dylan (and Holden later too) was born in a different country than we lived in at the time, we had to pack for his first trip before he was even born.
+Which, naturally, was daunting and we wished we had some things on our first flight it definitely taught me how little you actually need when you’re traveling or flying with a newborn.

 The worst part of plane travel is getting in and out of the plane through a narrow aisle and getting through security.
-More often than you think, especially on European airports, you’ll have to go through flights of stairs in and out of the plane, get in and out of the bus and so on.
+More often than you think, especially at European airports, you’ll have to go through flights of stairs in and out of the plane, get in and out of the bus, and so on.

-Especially if you’re flying alone with a baby, you don’t want to drag a giant bag, suitcase, baby and stroller.
+Especially if you’re flying alone with a baby, you don’t want to drag a giant bag, suitcase, crib, baby, and stroller.
 Not always you’ll have someone willing to help you out – I experienced it way too many times.

-If I traveled alone, I always made sure that I brought no more than a carry-on suitcase, baby’s diaper bag, and a stroller.
+If I traveled alone, I always made sure that I brought no more than a carry-on suitcase, a baby’s diaper bag, and a stroller.
 And that’s for both me and the baby.
-Once I brought and extra bag and let me tell you – it was a nightmare!
+Once I brought an extra bag and let me tell you – it was a nightmare!

 Diapers – It goes without saying that the baby needs diapers and wipes.
 Bring enough of them and some spares.
 I tend to have 10 diapers for long-haul flights including times to get to and from the airport.

-If I travel with my husband we also bring a pack of diapers and spare formula in a checked bag.
+If I travel with my husband we also bring a pack of diapers (for the first day or two at the destination) and spare formula in a checked bag.

 Baby snacks – If your bub is old enough to eat, he will want snacks.
 Now, if you’re flying into the US you often cannot bring any berries and other small fruits, but teething waffles are always a good idea.
 The baby takes longer to work on them then on simple crunchies, so he’s occupied for longer periods of time.